 Santana – the most photogenic village

-If you pass by the village of Santana while exploring the island, be sure to make a short stop here.
+If you pass by the village of Santana while exploring the island, make sure to take a short stop here.
 Visitors are particularly attracted by the several beautiful traditional houses made of natural stones, with thatched roofs.

 Laying on the beach prevent diseases

 Madeira has many gems, but beautiful and long sandy beaches are not one of them.
 However, the nearby island of Porto Santo, part of its archipelago, boasts a breathtaking 9km of beach.
-It’s a real wonder for health thanks to the sand containing a variety of minerals.
+It’s a real wonder for your health, thanks to the sand contains a variety of minerals.
 You will be amazed by the surrounding nature and the house of Christopher Columbus.

 Wine with a dash of brandy

 One of the things that made Madeira famous is definitely wine.
-Same as ‘port’ wine, wine of madeira also has addition of brandy.
+Similar to ‘port’ wine, Madeira wine also has addition of brandy.
 Portuguese explorers refilled their wine supplies here for overseas voyages to America and India, so it was necessary to protect it from spoilage by adding harder spirits.
 As the wine travelled through different tropical zones, it warmed up differently, which eventually contributed to its unique flavour.
 Nowadays, of course, it is not transported between the continents by boat, but is specially heated to bring out its delicious flavour.

 Madeira and the weather: when to travel?